Ophthalmic Medical Technology

-Your Eyes.
+Your eyes.
 Most everything you have ever learned, came to you through your eyes.
 Like many of us, you probably take your vision for granted; most people see clearly without thinking about it.
 Unfortunately, for millions of Americans, poor vision is a daily way of life.

 Come visit the program.
 Ophthalmic Medical Technology students benefit from a newly constructed, totally dedicated, ophthalmic educational center, complete with high technology and fully digital imaging and viewing classroom, instrument and training laboratory, fully functional state-of-the-art ophthalmic examination room, and a special procedures and testing facility equipped with the latest in ophthalmic diagnostic and testing instrumentation.
-We hold monthly information sessions in the Ophthalmic Medical Technology Learning Center on the Gardens Campus in Palm Beach Gardens.
+We hold monthly information sessions in the Ophthalmic Medical Technology Learning Center on the Gardens campus in Palm Beach Gardens.
 (Attend an information session) You can even spend part of your day in an ophthalmology practice to see first hand what it is like to be an Ophthalmic Technician.
+Then decide for yourself.

-The Ophthalmic Medical Technology Associate in Science degree program is accredited by the Commission on Accreditation of Ophthalmic Medical Programs, 2025 Woodlane Drive, St. Paul, MN 55125, (651) 731-7245, www.coa-omp.org.
+The Ophthalmic Medical Technology Associate in Science degree program at Palm Beach State College is accredited by the International Council of Accreditation for Allied Ophthalmic Education Programs, 2025 Woodlane Drive, St. Paul, MN 55125, (651) 731-7243, www.icaccreditation.org.